maci0/asmatch/README.md

 ### LSH Caching

 To make searches nearly instantaneous, `asmatch` caches the LSH index to a file in `~/.cache/asmatch/`.
+The location can be overridden with the `ASMATCH_CACHE_DIR` environment variable.
 The cache is automatically invalidated and rebuilt whenever the database is modified.

 ## How It Works